ShenyangJiang0505/ShenyangJiang/index.md

 **Does green supplier make customer greener? the moderating effect of dependence in customer-supplier dyads** _Submited to Journal of Operations Management,_ with Zhao, X., Huo, B.

-**Remote learning and educational inequality.** with Zhanzhi Zheng and Ruomeng Cui
+**Remote learning and educational inequality.** under review at _Management Science,_ with Zhanzhi Zheng and Ruomeng Cui

-**The environmental impact of sharing economies: evidence from dockless bike entry.** with Liu, Q., Qiu，L., Huo, B.
+**The environmental impact of sharing economies: evidence from dockless bike entry.** under review at _Management Science,_ with Liu, Q., Qiu，L., Huo, B.

-**The impact of appointment system quality and information quality on patients’ no-show behavior: A nature experiment.** with Hu M., Qiu，L., Jin, Y.
+**The impact of appointment system quality and information quality on patients’ no-show behavior: A nature experiment.** under review at _Management Science,_ with Hu M., Qiu，L., Jin, Y.

 ### Other Publication